-A brain tumor is a group of abnormal cells that grows in or around the brain.
+A brain tumor is a collection of abnormal cells that grows in or around the brain.
 It poses a risk to the healthy brain by either invading or destroying normal brain tissue or by compressing and displacing the brain.
 Since the brain is enclosed inside the skull which has a fixed amount of space, a growing brain tumor can cause significant damage to the brain.
 Brain tumors can be malignant (also called brain cancer) or benign (do not contain cancer cells).
 They may be primary (beginning within the brain) or metastatic (cancer cells elsewhere in the body travel to the brain).
 Some of these tumors can spread and involve the spinal cord — an extension of the brain.

 Your doctor may order head or spine MRI, brain fMRI, head CT, head PET, cerebral angiography, myelography, biopsy or lumbar puncture to help diagnose and evaluate your condition.
 Other imaging tests may be performed if your doctor suspects your tumor has spread to other parts of your body.
 Treatment will depend on the size and type of the tumor, its growth rate and your general health.
 Options include surgery, radiation therapy, chemotherapy, targeted biological therapy or a combination thereof.